Ancient Chinese coinage: Tang issues

+A crescent-shaped mark is often found on the reverse of Kai Yuans.
+Folk legends attribute this to a fingernail mark from Empress Wende or Wu Zetian on a wax model, but numismatic evidence confirms the marks were a mint control system for production batches.

 At first, mints were set up in Luoyang in Henan, and also in Peking, Chengdu, Bingzhou (Taiyuan in Shanxi), and then Guilin in Guangxi.
 Minting rights were also granted to some princes and officials.
 By 660, deterioration of the coinage due to forgery had become a problem.
 The regulations were reaffirmed in 718, and forgeries suppressed.
 In 737, the first commissioner with overall responsibility for casting was appointed.
 In 739, ten mints were recorded, with a total of 89 furnaces casting some 327,000 strings of cash a year.
 123 liang of metal were needed to produce a string of coins weighing 100 liang.
 In the late 740s, skilled artisans were employed for casting, rather than conscripted peasants.
 Despite these measures, the coinage continued to deteriorate.
 In 808, a ban on hoarding coins was proclaimed.
 This was repeated in 817.
 Regardless of the rank of a person, they could not hold more than 5,000 strings of cash.
 Cash balances exceeding this amount had to be expended within two months to purchase goods.
 This was an attempt to compensate for the lack of cash in circulation.
 By 834, mint output had fallen to 100,000 strings a year, mainly due to the shortage of copper.
 Forgeries using lead and tin alloys were produced.

 In 845, in the Huichang period, the Emperor Wu Zong, a fervent follower of Taoism, destroyed the Buddhist monasteries and used the copper bells, gongs, incense burners and statues to cast coins in various localities.
 These local mints were under the control of the provincial governors.
 The New Tang History states that Li Shen, governor of Huainan province, requested that the empire might cast coins bearing the name of the prefecture in which they were cast, and this was agreed.
 These coins with mint names on the reverses, known as Huichang Kai Yuans, are of poor workmanship and size compared with the early Kai Yuans.
+The mint names on the reverse are provincial prefecture abbreviations (e.g., = Chang’an, = Luoyang).
 However, when Emperor Xuanzong ascended to the throne the next year, this policy was reversed, and the new coins were recast to make Buddhist statues.